BRINGING YOUR DESIGN TO LIGHT

 As you faithfully listen to the call of your intuitive knowing, you will become more adept at discerning the next right action.
 You do not need to wait for inspiration.
 Simply take actions that reflect best what you know to be true for yourself, and you will steadily regain footing on your course as you remember your passions, which will re-connect you to your soul intentions.

 I lived with this question for years, but I didn’t know I was asking it.
-Later, in my studies of transformational tools and principles, I was told that “Something unique wants to express itself through you – something that only you can give birth to.”I thought this was, at best, a nice sentiment.
-It was very egalitarian as it left no one out, and it even made everyone special.But I had also heard the phrase often enough, expressed somewhat less loftily: You are special.
+Later, in my studies of transformational tools and principles, I was told that “Something unique wants to express itself through you – something that only you can give birth to.”
+I thought this was, at best, a nice sentiment.
+It was very egalitarian as it left no one out, and it even made everyone special.
+But I had also heard the phrase often enough, expressed somewhat less loftily: You are special.
 There is no one like you.
-By the time I heard it again I was already seriously inured to it and perhaps even somewhat cynical.Of course, we’re unique; who isn’t?
+By the time I heard it again, I was already seriously inured to it and perhaps even somewhat cynical.
+Of course, we’re unique; who isn’t?
 And that’s where, for me, the whole concept of personal uniqueness distilled itself to not having any significant meaning.

-At some point it occurred to me that I was looking in the wrong direction, on the wrong concept, and that I was stubbornly myopic.I decided to challenge my habitual perception of uniqueness by changing my stance that uniqueness is a common attribute with no benefits.In a departure from my earlier pronounced state of jadedness, I asked: What exactly is it that is unique to each of us?
+At some point, it occurred to me that I was looking in the wrong direction, on the incorrect concept, and that I was stubbornly myopic.
+I decided to challenge my habitual perception of uniqueness by changing my stance that uniqueness is a common attribute with no benefits.
+In a departure from my earlier state of jadedness, I asked: What exactly is it that makes each of us unique?
 In no time, a realization asserted itself with incontrovertible clarity: It is our soul’s longing and the agenda contained in that longing that leads us to our purpose.
 Our specific longings show us the paths we need to take and who we can become.
 So what makes us unique?
-What makes us who are we?
-So what makes us unique?
-What makes us who are we?
+What makes us who we are?

 Brihadaranyaka Upanishad IV.
-4.5 tells us that it is our deep, driving desire.
+4.5 tells us that it is our deep, driving desire: